bem/bem-components/common.blocks/dropdown/dropdown.en.md

 # dropdown

-A `dropdown` block is used to create different types of dropdowns.
+`dropdown` block is used to create different types of dropdowns.
 It allows to manage state, behavior and appearance of dropdowns.
 Block consist of two components – the control component and the popup window (`popup` block).
 Popup window is displayed in front of all other page elements.

-On mouse click over control component it shows the popup window (toggles `visible` modifier for the `popup` block).
+On mouse click over control component it shows the popup window (set `visible` modifier for `popup` block).

-Depending on a `switcher` modifier value, either link, pseudo link or button can be used as a control component.
+Depending on `switcher` modifier value, either link, pseudo link or button can be used as a control component.

 ## Valid block's attributes